 Tool #6: Consider ordering swag or promotional items to complement your book launch.
 There was a day when bookmarks were the rage and were given away at book signings, in book clubs, and even left guerrilla-style inside other books at stores.
 While there is still a place for a sturdy reminder about your book, many authors transitioned to postcards or some even let the cost involved shrink their promotion down to a strategically planned business card with contact information on one side and book information on the other.
 I once ordered a stack of “invitations” that promoted my new book on one side and the previous book on the other.
 I have seen others promoting a single book or series on one side with the rest of the series or other series on the reverse.

 When it comes to printing, I personally use VistaPrint because of the cost, fast shipping, customizable designs, wide variety of potential products, and the fact they are always offering coupons for my next order.
+You can check out eCommerce ERP Integration for the best shipping services.
 Since they keep a record of my designs, I can easily order more business cards, postcards, or even personalized thank you notes or notepads whenever I run low.
 However, they do not (at least at the time of this writing) offer bookmark sized products.
 For those, I have tried other places, but ended up designing a postcard sized product that I could personally cut in half lengthwise to create two bookmarks.
 It wasn’t ideal, but the price was right when I just had to have bookmarks.
 Your local office supply or print shop may be a better option for a similar cut-your-own bookmark design.

 In addition to paper cardstock products, many authors order special stickers to be used as book plates.
 Book plates are a creative way to autograph a reader’s book from afar and let the recipient attach the sticker onto the title page where the author would have normally signed the book.
 (Rather than pay to ship the signed book, a single stamp mails the book plate.)
 While a plain white label could achieve the same result, the best book plates I have seen incorporated some of the author’s personal branding with a border color and font selection for the inclusion of their website address.
 I saw one author whose publisher created a customized book plate with the faces of each heroine in the series pulled from the cover images in order to line the border.